anchore/k8s-inventory/README.md

 A basic values file can always be found [here](https://github.com/anchore/anchore-charts/tree/main/stable/k8s-inventory/values.yaml)

+## The anchore-k8s-inventory agent as an Enterprise Integration
+In the Enterprise `v5.11.0` release, Enterprise provides the ability for k8s-inventory to register and provide health reporting.
+This allows Enterprise to track the status of the agents and expose that information to administrators.
+In the API that Enterprise provides for this feature, the entities are referred to as Integrations.
+Hence, the anchore-k8s-inventory agent is a type of Integration.

+Before an agent can start sending health reports, it needs to register with Enterprise.
+This is a handshake whereby the agent presents itself to Enterprise.
+The registration contains information such as type of integration, its name, when it was started, uptime, how often it will send health reports etc. Some of the properties are optional such as the 'description' property.

+When the agent registers it is assigned an integration uuid by Enterprise.
+This uuid is then used for all API operations that target that particular integration instance.
+Hence, when the agent sends its health reports to Enterprise, it makes a REST API call to a URL that includes the integration uuid.

+### Registering as integration
+When the agent registers with Enterprise, the registration will include a `registration_id` and a `registration_instance_id`.
+These are used by Enterprise to look up the integration uuid for the agent.
+If it is the first time the agent registers, no integration `uuid` will exist so Enterprise will create one and store the association between the integration uuid and `<registration_id, registration_instance_id>` in its database.
+For subsequent re-registrations (e.g., if the agent pod is restarted), the association will allow Enterprise to return the integration `uuid` created in the earlier registration.
+Hence, as long as the `<registration_id, registration_instance_id>` pair remains the same, Enterprise will consider it to be the same integration instance.
+The reason a value pair is needed is that integrations like the `anchore_k8s_inventory` agent can be deployed as multiple replicas (in the case of K8s Deployment).
+Enterprise must be able to differentiate between the agent replica instances.
+A value pair with sensibly chosen values makes that possible.

+The `registration_id` can be set via configuration (see the Configuration section below).

+Only the agent itself can set the `registration_instance_id` value.
+It will set it to the hostname where the agent runs (or if its empty, generate a uuid and use that value).

+### Backwards compatibility
+If the agent interacts with an Enterprise deployment that does not support Integration registration and health reporting (i.e., Enterprise releases < `v5.11.0`), it will skip registration, disable health reporting and then let inventory reporting continue like in pre-`v1.7.0` releases.
+The agent will periodically check if Enterprise has been upgraded to `v5.11.0` or later and perform registration and enable health reporting in such cases.
+No restart of the agent is required for this to happen.

 ## Configuration
 ```yaml
 # same as -q ; suppress all output (except for the inventory results)